wormhole-foundation/xdapp-book/src/wormhole/7_xAssetBridge.md

 **NFTs**

-NFTs do not need need to be attested before they can be created into a xAsset.
+NFTs do not need to be attested before they can be created into a xAsset.

 ## Transferring xAssets